cheprasov/ts-jsbt/specification.md

 - Array can include any supported types (arrays, objects, numbers and so on)
 - Max count of items is 256<sup>7</sup> - 1

-__Sparse arrays:__
+__Only Values Encoding:__
+- It should be used `Empty Value` for encoding not filled items in the array

+__Keys & Value Encoding:__
-- Sparse Arrays use twice more bytes at 'array length' field.
+- It takes twice more bytes at 'array length' field.
-  + first half bytes for array length
+  + first half bytes for array length.
-  + following half bytes for count of not empty items
+  + following half bytes for count of not empty items.
-- Not empty values of sparse arrays should be encoded with item's index before a value
+- Not empty values of array should be encoded with item's index before a value.
-- Empty values are skipped from encoding
+- Empty values are skipped from encoding.
-- Sparse array could be encoded like dense array with using `Empty Value` for empty items in the array

 __Examples:__
 | array                    | type   | sparse | bytes length | array length   | encoding bytes |